-AJAX has been used in creating tranquil user experiences for a decade now, and developers continue to find new ways to bridge this technology with the user experience that we have when consuming content.
+Users used AJAX in creating tranquil user experiences for a decade now, and developers continue to find new ways to bridge this technology with the user experience that we have when consuming content.
 Barba.js is a jQuery effect that gives your website a smooth page transition effect.
 You’ve probably browsed a website before where the website offered navigation arrows on either side of the page, like Previous and Next post.

 Typically those arrows would be hard navigation elements that would refresh the page and load the new one once you click on them, so Barba.js does the same thing, but removes the part where the browser needs to reload the page again, and instead using PJAX it smoothly transitions to the next page that user wants to view.
 This kind of UI adds a new dimension of user experience, and will potentially see much more use in the years to come.
 Barba does use a caching system to cache the pages, and you can set it up the way you prefer.

 Radial SVG Slider